pub trait OttlParser<F: EvalContextFamily> {

 §Returns

 Ok(Value)- The result of evaluating the expression.
-If expression has no return value, returnsValue::Nil.Err(BoxError)- An error if evaluation fails (e.g., type mismatch, missing path, callback error).
+If expression has no return value, returnsValue::Nil.Err(BoxError)- An error if evaluation fails (for example, type mismatch, missing path, callback error).

 Implementors§